jonahliu0426/smart-photo-album/README.md

 ### 2.6 OpenSearch (S2)
     Create a domain with Domain name photos, Version OpenSearch 1.2, Instance type r6g.large.search; Enable fine-grained access control -> Create master user -> Master username adminuser, Master password 1234&Qwer; Network Public access, Access policy Only use fine-grained access control

+### 2.7 CodePipeline
+    Create repository for each lambda function on AWS Codecommit, and add the newly created repository to a AWS CodePipeline as Source, and use CodeBuild in Build stage, then use Cloudformation in Deploy stage.
+Next add another action group in Deploy stage, in which we choose Cloudformation as the deploy provider.